JoseQuintas/hwgui/utils/Readme.txt

   Data Base Control (Harbour)
   is an utility that allows complete multiuser access and indexes.
-  For details read file "hwgui\utils\dbc".
+  For details read file "hwgui\utils\dbc\Readme.txt".

   debugger \